 MAKE A GUEST LIST

-- If your dog has other canine friends, inviting other dogs can be a lot of fun.
+- Inviting other dogs can be a lot of fun.

 - Invite dogs you and your puppy are familiar with, and avoid inviting dogs with aggressive tendencies.